-3. Tools that you can use
+3. Sales productivity tools you can use

-Sales reps spend two-thirds of their time on tasks that aren’t related to selling.
-And research shows that those who use Salesforce on average spend four hours a week on data-entry alone.
 Not only are these tasks wasting time and costing businesses money, but these tasks also take away from the job satisfaction of sales reps (not to mention, they’re just plain boring).

 There are various tools that can actually save you time by automating those small tasks that come with a sales job (yes, you’re on the website of one of them, right now).
 These tools use augmented or artificial intelligence to perform duties like creating a calendar event, logging emails into your CRM, or generating new leads.

 Doing less busy work will free up your time and allow you to focus on your productive sales tasks, like calling, engaging, and following-up with your clients.
-Automation is going to become the way of the sales world in the coming years and with these tools you’ll be ahead of the competition instead of being behind.
+Automation is going to become the way of the sales world in the coming years and with these tools, you’ll be ahead of the competition instead of being behind.
 You’ll reach your sales quota easier while working smarter and faster.